 My contributions related to supporting research and development efforts of the Dragon Tales pre-school show.
-I assisted in testing the characters to decide which design would be ultimately used in the show.
-Also participated in conducting appeal testing of the introductory song.
-Demo shows were tested to assess comprehension with pre-schoolers.
+I assisted to test the characters to decide which design would be ultimately used in the show and conducting appeal testing of the introductory song.
+Demo shows were also assessed comprehension with pre-schoolers.
 Once the show was underway I reviewed storyboards and scripts for developmental appropriateness and visual comprehension.

 I worked on Sesame Street Beginnings: From Language to Literacy initiative, a part of the “Sesame Street Beginnings” series produced by Sesame Workshop with support from the Prudential Foundation in 2000.
 The program is an adult-oriented video that teaches simple things adults can do every day with children in the first three years of life to promote literacy skills and language development.
 The 24-minute Sesame Street VHS was produced in both English and Spanish.
 I worked on this bilingual English-Spanish project from the formative stages to the final product which also included a facilitator’s guide for professionals working with parents and caregivers of young children, an instructional booklet for parents, an audiocassette, bookplates, and a poster.

 Since the work is no longer available in the old formats, a did find a digital audio version available here.